 Jonathan Wilson-Hartgrove is a spiritual writer, preacher, and community-cultivator.
 He serves as Assistant Director for Partnerships and Fellowships at Yale University’s Center for Public Theology and Public Policy.

-In 2003, Jonathan and his wife Leah founded the Rutba House, a house of hospitality where the formerly homeless are welcomed into a community that eats, prays, and shares life together.
-Jonathan directs the School for Conversion, a nonprofit that has grown out of the life of Rutba House to pursue beloved community with kids in their neighborhood, through classes in North Carolina prisons, and in community-based education around the country.
-Jonathan is also an Associate Minister at the historically black St. Johns Missionary Baptist Church.
+A native of North Carolina, Jonathan is a graduate of Eastern University and Duke Divinity School.
+In 2003, Jonathan and his wife Leah founded the Rutba House, a house of hospitality where the formerly homeless share community with the formerly housed.
+Jonathan also founded the School for Conversion, a popular education center that works to make “surprising friendships possible” in Durham, North Carolina.
+He is an Associate Minister at the historically black St. Johns Missionary Baptist Church.

 Jonathan is a co-complier of the celebrated Common Prayer: A Liturgy for Ordinary Radicals, and the author of several books on Christian spirituality, including Reconstructing the Gospel, Strangers at My Door, The Awakening of Hope, The Wisdom of Stability, and The New Monasticism.
 He is also co-author, with Reverend Dr. William Barber II, of The Third Reconstruction: Moral Mondays, Fusion Politics, and the Rise of a New Justice Movement.